 Need help navigating our addiction recovery services?

 At Citizen Advocates, we work as a team to provide the best individual, person-centered services to the people we serve.
-Care coordination assists clients with identifying and accessing the services that will assist them in addressing the problems they are experiencing, or that will help them to achieve a higher quality life or level of functioning.go to care coordination »
+Care coordination assists clients with identifying and accessing the services that will best address the problems they are experiencing.
+Our goal is to help them achieve a higher quality of life.go to care coordination »